 It appears over-skilling decreases with age and job tenure, with 51% of 45+ workers matched to their jobs compared to 43% of 18-24’s.
 Although workers are challenged as they progress in their career, Cognisess believes we can dramatically increase this statistic among companies workforces.
 Cognisess helps many companies such as IHG and AB InBev discover graduates who are well matched to the roles advertised and to the cultures in which they will best operate within.
 We also help young people, graduates and apprentices in the very early period of their careers to find the pathway that best suits their ambitions, values and skills match with Yondur.

-Schedule a demo and apply for a two-week free trial of Cognisess Pro to discover how our software identifies well-matched candidates for every job – every time.
+Schedule a demo of Cognisess Pro to discover how our software identifies well-matched candidates for every job – every time.